This SupportPac contains all the IBM WebSphere MQ V7.5 client components.

 - System administration requirements are reduced.

-- Alternative channels using different transmission protocols may be used.
+- Alternative channels using different transmission protocols can be used.

 • What applications run on a WebSphere MQ client?